vackosar/vackosar.github.io/_posts/2021-12-28-cross-attention-in-transformer-architecture.md

 - Calculate Key and Value from sequence S1
 - Calculate Queries from sequence S2
 - Calculate [attention matrix](/ml/transformers-self-attention-mechanism-simplified) from Keys and Queries
-- Apply queries to the attention matrix
+- Apply values to the attention matrix
 - Output sequence has dimension and length of sequence S2

 In an equation: \\( \mathbf{softmax}((W_Q S_2) (W_K S_1)^\intercal) W_V S_1 \\)